-KH: Did you actually hear back from them?
+Keith: Did you actually hear back from them?

-DB: I did hear back from them, and I never thought I would.
+Dinah: I did hear back from them, and I never thought I would.
 But six weeks later, I had an email in my inbox from J.K.
 Rowling’s law firm, and I was so scared to open that email.
 I was shaking.
 But I opened that email, and basically, the email just told me that there is no copyright problems with the sample material I sent them.
 I just have to put the word “unofficial” in the title, and they want to review the entire manuscript before publication.
 And with that letter, I was able to snag an agent.
 That was Mary Sue Seymour of the Seymour Agency.

-KH: Now, I imagine with J.K.
+Keithe: Now, I imagine with J.K.
 Rowling, she has some copyrights on some of the items that are in there, such as Butterbeer, Bertie Bott’s Every Flavor Beans, et cetera, et cetera.
 So how did you overcome those?
 Or did you have to exclude those from the book?

-DB: I had to exclude those recipes from the book.
+Dinah: I had to exclude those recipes from the book.
 There is no recipe for Butterbeer.
 There is no recipe for different flavored jelly beans anyway; it would be impossible.
 That would require specialized equipment, and to replicate different flavors, you really need chemists or chemical engineers or whatever they are called who actually experiment with different flavors and flavor combinations.
 They use natural flavors that are really different chemical combinations that are not available to a home cook.
 So that would have been impossible to try to attempt anyway.
 But there is no recipe for Butterbeer, there is no recipe for Sugar Quill or… I’m trying to remember what other magical foods are in the books.

 But there are some recipes that I didn’t include, just because it’s too simple to make – you don’t need a cookbook – like Chocolate Frogs.
 You buy a chocolate frog mold, melt chocolate, and pour it in.
 But that’s the one disappointing thing that readers have told me: There’s no recipe for Butterbeer in there.
 But they didn’t even let me use the word “Muggle” in the title of the book or in the subtitle.
 The original subtitle was supposed to be “150 Recipes for Muggles and Wizards.”
 And they didn’t let us use that.
 So since they didn’t even let us use the word “Muggles,” I didn’t think there was any chance they would let me use food that J.K.
 Rowling invented.

-KH: That is now a copyrighted word by J.K.
+Keith: That is now a copyrighted word by J.K.
 Rowling.
 “Muggles” is now in the Oxford English Dictionary by her.

-DB: Oh, is that right?
+Dinah: Oh, is that right?
 I did not even know that.

-DB: Well, that is interesting.
+Dinah: Well, that is interesting.
 There is a previous [definition] of “Muggle” that means something else, like from the 1920s, but I can’t remember what it means.
 I think it means something like “common” or something like that.
 But her use of that word [that she invented for non-magical people], that is her own made-up word.

-KH: Now, you said that you had tried the treacle tart before, and that was one of the inspirations for it.
+Keith: Now, you said that you had tried the treacle tart before, and that was one of the inspirations for it.
 I recently did try that myself with my daughter, and it was pretty successful.
 It was pretty sweet, and it definitely was unique to cook.
 But I did have a problem finding one of the ingredients, treacle, here in the States.

-DB: The golden syrup?
+Dinah: The golden syrup?

-KH: No, the golden syrup I found was Lyles Golden Syrup.
+Keith: No, the golden syrup I found was Lyles Golden Syrup.
 But the treacle, which was more of a molasses type…

-DB: Dark treacle?
+Dinah: Dark treacle?

-KH: Yes.
+Keith: Yes.
 Where would you recommend people who are in the States here go to get some items that are traditional UK fare?

-DB: I found the black treacle together with the golden syrup on the same shelf, so I don’t know what to say.
+Dinah: I found the black treacle together with the golden syrup on the same shelf, so I don’t know what to say.
 I think that a well-stocked supermarket that carries the golden syrup would probably have black treacle.
 Specialty food stores.
 I can’t say for sure, but I imagine that stores in Manhattan, for example, with famous stores like Zabar’s and Fairways, would probably have it.
 But you can use blackstrap molasses instead of the black treacle or some very dark molasses.
 It tastes almost identical.

-KH: Yeah, I used blackstrap molasses for mine.
+Keith: Yeah, I used blackstrap molasses for mine.

-DB: It also smells tremendous, and it has a strong, strong sulfur smell.
+Dinah: It also smells tremendous, and it has a strong, strong sulfur smell.

-KH: Would you consider a majority of the recipes in the book to be centered for children or more for adults?
+Keith: Would you consider a majority of the recipes in the book to be centered for children or more for adults?

-DB: That’s a really good question.
+Dinah: That’s a really good question.
 My goal was to create recipes that were as authentically British as possible, or as true to the original dish as possible.
 So I did not consider how easy it would be for children to make the recipes, so it really is kind of a toss-up.
 Some recipes are easy for kids to make, some recipes are not.
 Some recipes should not be made without adult supervision.
 I put this in the “Helpful Hints” section in the book.
 The recipes that call for boiling sugar should not be attempted without an adult supervising, as this would be dangerous.
 Molten sugar is very, very, very hot.
 Deep-frying recipes also should not be attempted without an adult.
 Unless you’re talking about a 17-year-old, or even a 15-year-old [who] is experienced in the kitchen.